On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Discussion

 Most studies on the uniqueness of equilibrium do not use primitive assumptions on the economy itself, but rather make assumptions on what is derived from the economy.
-Mas-Colell (1991) summarised several classical results in this area.
+For example, Arrow et al. (1959) found that if the excess demand function is gross substitute, then the equilibrium price is unique up to normalization.
+Mas-Colell (1991) summarized several classical results in this area.
 He argued that the gross substitution of the excess demand function is no longer a sufficient condition for the uniqueness of the equilibrium price when production is introduced.
-Instead, the paper focused on the weak axiom of revealed preference for the excess demand function, and pointed out that the set of equilibrium prices is a convex set when this condition holds.
-If the economy is regular, then the set of equilibrium prices becomes discrete, but any discrete convex set is a singleton.
-Thus, the uniqueness of the equilibrium price is obtained in this case.
-On the other hand, if the weak axiom of revealed preference is not satisfied, an economy with multiple equilibrium prices can easily be created by introducing production technology that is constant return to scale.
-In this sense, Mas-Colell's conclusion is that the weak axiom of revealed preference is approximately `necessary and sufficient' for equilibrium price to be unique.
+Instead, his paper focused on the weak axiom of revealed preference for the excess demand function, and pointed out that the set of equilibrium prices is convex when this condition holds.
+If the economy is regular, then the set of normalized equilibrium prices becomes discrete, but any discrete convex set is a singleton.
+Thus, the uniqueness of the equilibrium price is obtained for this case.
+On the other hand, if the weak axiom of revealed preference is not satisfied, an economy with multiple equilibrium prices can easily be created by introducing production technology that is constant returns to scale.
+In this sense, Mas-Colell concluded that the weak axiom of revealed preference is approximately ``necessary and sufficient'' for the equilibrium price to be unique.
 This argument was discussed again in Chapter 17 of Mas-Colell et al. (1995).

-However, both the gross substitution and the weak axiom of revealed preference on the excess demand function have the weakness that many economists have never found good and acceptable conditions in the economy to guarantee them.
-Recently, Gim\'enes (2022) proved the uniqueness of equilibrium prices in a pure exchange economy with two commodities and two consumers, given an assumption on the offer curves.
-However, as already mentioned in the introduction, in a two-commodity, two-consumer case, Exercise 15.B.6 of Mas-Colell et al. (1995) present a numerical example of a pure exchange economy such that there are multiple equilibrium prices.
-In this economy, the utility functions of the consumers are both CES type, and thus this economy is not so strange.
-Therefore, even in a pure exchange economy with two commodities and two consumers, it is not easy to find conditions that guarantee the uniqueness of the equilibrium prices.
+However, both the gross substitution and the weak axiom of revealed preference on the excess demand function have a weakness that has been widely criticized in this context.
+Specifically, since the excess demand function is not a primitive component of the economy, but a function calculated from the primitive components of the economy, it is difficult to determine what assumptions are being made about the economy by placing assumptions on the excess demand function.
+Recently, Gim\'enez (2022) proved the uniqueness of the equilibrium price in a pure exchange economy with two commodities and two consumers, given some monotonicity assumption on the offer curves.
+However, because the offer curve is also not a primitive element of the economy, the same problem as above arises, and it becomes difficult to evaluate the strength of the assumption.